Real Estate Trusts

 Making sure the terms for this are all set up in a way that works to your benefit is absolutely key, and that requires thorough legal knowledge of real estate, asset transfers, and trust structuring.
 This is where our lawyers come in.

-To learn more about how we can help you with real estate trusts, REIT’s, and other instruments for use in estate planning, contact Hart & David today.
+To learn more about how we can help you with real estate trusts, REIT’s, and other instruments for use in estate planning, contact Hart David Carson today.